University of Mumbai – Department of Law

 Main Courses

-LL.M., Ph.D., Postgraduate Diploma Programmes
+LL.M., Ph.D., and Postgraduate Diploma Programmes

-Undergraduate Law
+Undergraduate Law Education

-Offered through affiliated colleges
+Offered through affiliated colleges under the University of Mumbai system

 Admission Intake